-As January draws to an end, many people have focussed the start of the new year around two things: their health, and their environmental impact.
+As January draws to an end, many people have focused the start of the new year around two things; their health, and their environmental impact.

-With this in mind, the vegan movement have launched a beautifully timed campaign persuading people to ditch animal-based products, and in return lessen their environmental impact, whilst also supposedly improving their health.
-The idea is that people will continue their vegan diets after ‘Veganuary’, and apparently minise our environmental damage… so we’re told.
+With this in mind, the vegan movement have promoted a well timed campaign persuading people to ditch animal-based products, and in return lessen their environmental impact and improve their health.… so we are told.

 The how not the cow…